 Prior Learning Assessment & Transfer Credit

-As our 21st century economy evolves, there is growing recognition of the importance of an educated workforce.
+As our twenty-first century economy evolves, there is growing recognition of the importance of an educated workforce.
 Economists are projecting widespread increases in skill requirements, partly due to the nature of the industries in which we are likely to see the most growth.
 In addition, individual workers improve their earnings and their employability as they increase their educational attainment.
 The challenge is how to help more people, particularly adults, succeed at the post secondary level, and earn degrees.
-The undergraduate transfer credit guidelines for Adult Degree Program (ADP) students enrolling at Concordia University, Irvine (CUI) include various accepted and established ways that adult students can receive credit for both traditional course credit units taken at US regionally accredited post secondary institutions as well as for learning acquired outside of the traditional academic environment, typically referred to as Prior Learning Assessment (PLA) credit.
+The undergraduate transfer credit guidelines for Adult Degree Program (ADP) students enrolling at Concordia University, Irvine (CUI) include various accepted and established ways that adult students can receive credit for both traditional course credit units taken at U.S. regionally accredited post secondary institutions, as well as for learning acquired outside of the traditional academic environment, typically referred to as Prior Learning Assessment (PLA) credit.

 CUI – ADP will accept and assist adult students with Prior learning Assessment (PLA) credits.
 PLA is a term used to describe the process by which an individual’s experiential learning is assessed and evaluated for purposes of granting college credit, certification, or advanced standing toward further education or training.